jopago/cuda/README.md

 # CUDA

-This repo contains some CUDA kernels I'm working on, mostly about signal processing.
+> This repo contains some CUDA kernels I'm working on for academic purposes, mostly about signal processing.
 To compile just use the makefile with `make all` (make sure to have `nvcc` added to your path and a working CUDA install).

 ## 2D Convolution